Premala Sivaprakasapillai Sivasegaram: Career

-Sivasegaram received a scholarship to Somerville College, Oxford enabling her to gain a doctorate degree in structural engineering and on behalf of the college she attended the International Conference for Women Engineers and Scientists in 1967.
-Whilst studying there, she joined the British Women's Engineering Society in 1966 and took part in their launch of the first Women in Engineering Year in 1969.
+In 1965, Premala Sivaprakasapillai received a government scholarship to Somerville College, Oxford enabling her to gain a doctorate degree in structural engineering and on behalf of the college she attended the International Conference of Women Engineers and Scientists in 1967.
+She was one of nine international women technologists awarded a Caroline Haslett Memorial Fund bursary to assist their attending the conference.
+Whilst studying there, she joined the British Women's Engineering Society in 1966 and took part in their launch of the first Women in Engineering Year in 1969, with her achievements being highlighted in the speech given by Shirley Williams MP, Minister of State for Education & Science.